notblackout/kf2-controlled-difficulty/faq.md

 CD doesn't work with https://steamcommunity.com/sharedfiles/filedetails/?id=679113913.
 At a minimum, that mutator appears to break CD's chat commands.
 For all I know, it breaks other things too; I haven't checked.

 That mutator's description says that it 'is not compatible with mods that replace the pawn or controller such as ServerExt,' and CD does indeed subclass the player controller.
 I can only speculate as to what's going on here, because that mutator's source is, as best I can tell, closed.
-CD is open source for all.
+CD is open source.